-- Organizations should develop a formal data governance policy or reevaluate its current plan.
+1. Organizations should develop a formal data governance policy or reevaluate their current plan.
 “This survey shows that no policy is flawless, but continually working to improve your policy can only increase the value your organization derives from its data.”

-- Develop a “cross-functional approach” to data governance.
-Solicit input from everyone in your organization, from C-suite executives to IT managers, corporate counsel, and end users.
-Once the data policy is in place, you should instruct employees how to contribute to and benefit from the plan.
+2. Develop a “cross-functional approach” to data governance.
+Solicit input from everyone in your organization, from C-suite executives to IT managers, corporate counsel, and end-users.
+Once the data policy is in place, you should instruct employees on how to contribute to and benefit from the plan.

-- Keep an eye open for new technology.
-With the growth of big data, data governance should be reliable, scalable, and efficient.
+4. Keep an eye open for new technology.
+With the growth of Big Data, AI and Blockchain, data governance should be reliable, scalable, and efficient.
 Consider new technologies that help you reach your data management goals.

 Martin Dunn was the co-founder of Delos Technology which developed the MDM technology marketed under the Siperian brand.
 The Delos MDM technology introduced many MDM concepts that are now widespread within the MDM discipline including a data steward console to adjudicate match results, opt-in synchronization, cell level delta detection and the concept of measuring trust.